-The Pulmonary Hypertension Program at Texas Children’s Hospital has been diagnosing and treating children with pediatric pulmonary hypertension for more than two decades.
-In fact, Texas Children's has one of the few pulmonary hypertension programs in the U.S. dedicated to treating children.
-Our experienced team has extensive training in the research, diagnosis and treatment of infants, children and teens with this rare condition, characterized by high blood pressure in the lungs.
+The Pulmonary Hypertension Center at Texas Children’s Hospital has been diagnosing and treating children with pediatric pulmonary hypertension for more than two decades, formally opening its doors in 2001.
+In fact, Texas Children's has one of the few accredited pulmonary hypertension programs in the U.S. dedicated to treating children that can offer the full spectrum of treatments – from medications to surgical and catheter-based interventions to lung transplantation.

 Pulmonary hypertension is a rare condition of high blood pressure in the lungs that makes it hard for the right side of the heart to pump blood into the blood vessels of the lungs.